appcircleio/appcircle-docusaurus/docs/distribute/create-or-select-a-distribution-profile.md

 Users have the capability to select their Android build output as .AAB (Android App Bundle) from configuration settings within their Build profile.

-Upon sending the .AAB build to the designated Testing Distribution profile, either automatically or manually by uploading the file directly within the Testing Distribution profile, it will be automatically converted to .APK format when shared with a Testing Group.
-This ensures that the receiving tester will download the shared artifact in .APK format.
+When the `.AAB` build is sent to the designated Testing Distribution profile, either automatically or manually by uploading the file directly within the Testing Distribution profile, it will be automatically converted to `.APK` format when shared with a Testing Group.
+This ensures that the receiving tester downloads the shared artifact in `.APK` format.

-This conversion capability is also applicable for sending App versions from a Testing Distribution profile to an [Enterprise App Store](https://docs.appcircle.io/enterprise-appstore) profile.
-The shared .AAB artifact will be downloaded in .APK format from the Enterprise App Store profile.
+This conversion capability also applies when sending app versions from a Testing Distribution profile to an [Enterprise App Store](/enterprise-appstore) profile.
+The shared `.AAB` artifact will be downloaded in `.APK` format from the Enterprise App Store profile.

 :::